Blog - Sexual Harassment in the Workplace

 Conclusion to Sexual harassment: Employee sacked for rape allegations

-A Whole New Approach P/L, we are not sexual harassment lawyers, we are workplace advisors and representatives who have been representing employees in sexual harassment issues/ claims since 2004, get advice from us, its free, its confidential, know your rights, call us today on 1800 333 666 , All workplace matters, sex discrimination, bullying, forced to resign due to sexual harassment.
+Here in Sexual Harassment Australia, we are not sexual harassment lawyers, we are workplace advisors and representatives who have been representing employees in sexual harassment issues/ claims since 2004, get advice from us, its free, its confidential, know your rights, call us today on 1800 333 666 , we offer sexual harassment assistance services that includes all workplace matters, sex discrimination, bullying, forced to resign due to sexual harassment.
 All Fair work Commission matters, including stop sexual harassment orders.
 Looking for a lawyer, try us first, fixed fees or no win, no fees.
 All states, including Victoria, NSW, Qld, All cities, including Melbourne, Sydney

-Seeking compensation, want to know what your claim is worth, click here , also find out what other people have achieved
+Seeking compensation, want to know what your claim is worth?
+Also find out what other people have achieved

 Free call 1800 333 666 for prompt confidential advice.